 This is a (VERY) brief overview of what Patanjali’s 8 limbs of yoga are, as I keep referring to them in other posts.
 I will include more detail later.
-The first four are fairly straight forward and made up of clear ideas, 5-8 are harder to define and could be discussed for many days so I will limit it to a sentence or two.
+The first four are fairly straightforward and made up of clear ideas, 5-8 are harder to define and could be discussed for many days so I will limit them to a sentence or two.

 Essentially a set of guidelines to be at peace with the world and people around you.

 Ahimsa – Non-violence to one’s self or others

 Satya – Truthfulness